-1.4 Insights Gained from Discussions with Patients and Patient Groups
+1.4 Insights Gained from Discussions with Patients and Patient Organizations

-We received valuable input from individual patients and patient advocacy groups throughout the scoping and evidence development process.
+We received valuable input from individual patients and patient organizations throughout the scoping and evidence development process.
 Patients and patient organizations advised us that health-system challenges with RA are present from the very beginning.
 Diagnosis is often delayed, due in large part to a shortage of available rheumatologists in many areas of the US.
-Even after diagnosis, coordination of care across providers and settings is problematic, particularly for patients who self-administer medication and therefore do not get the opportunity to discuss multiple aspects of their care at an infusion clinic.
+Even after diagnosis, coordination of care across providers and settings is problematic, particularly for patients who self-administer medication and therefore do not receive the opportunity to discuss multiple aspects of their care at an infusion clinic.
 Perhaps in part because of coordination of care challenges, patients stressed the importance of involving family, informal caregivers, and others as a critical component for successful management of the disease.

-Patients and advocacy organizations emphasized the long-term nature of the disease and the importance of both the long-term perspective and the variability in disease course and treatment changes, including drug holidays.
+Patients and patient organizations emphasized the long-term nature of the disease and the importance of both the long-term perspective and the variability in disease course and treatment changes, including drug holidays.
 They highlighted the importance of patient-reported outcomes and offered to help integrate them into the report and model.
 Multiple stakeholders recommended the inclusion of real-world data for the assessment of evidence on safety, durability of effect, and switching patterns given the widespread availability of such evidence for established therapies.
-Both clinicians and patient groups emphasized that their treatment goals are to achieve minimal disease activity; a 50% improvement (e.g., ACR50) is not a successful outcome for a patient with 20 active joints.
-These groups also highlighted the impact and burden of RA on caregivers, and suggested that both caregiver measures and outreach to caregiver groups be part of the review process.
+Both clinicians and patient organizations emphasized that their treatment goals are to achieve minimal disease activity; a 50% improvement (e.g., ACR50) is not a successful outcome for a patient with 20 active joints.
+These groups also highlighted the impact of RA on caregivers and suggested that both caregiver measures and outreach to caregiver groups be part of the review process.
 Finally, stakeholders highlighted the important progress that has been made through the use of biologics: very few patients progress to disabling joint deformities with current treatments.

 Regarding treatment, we were advised that it is not uncommon for patients to cycle through various therapies before finding a treatment option to which they both respond to and tolerate; this mirrored the input received from clinicians.
 We also received input that "fail-first" or step-therapy insurance policies often require patients to follow a specific sequence of TIM therapies, most commonly requiring a trial of methotrexate followed by multiple attempts with TNF inhibitors.
-Because of the cyclical nature of the disease and its treatment, patients fear restrictions on access to certain types of drugs, as well as more general restrictions (e.g., stopping and re-starting therapy, requirements to repeat step therapy after switching health plans, etc.).
+Because of the cyclical nature of the disease and its treatment, patients fear restrictions on access to certain types of drugs as well as more general restrictions (e.g., stopping and re-starting therapy, requirements to repeat step therapy after switching health plans, etc.).
+We also heard that the high cost of treatments is a large burden for patients who have health plans that do not cover specific medications or have high deductibles.